smherdgn/react-in-app-monitor/README.md

     }
     ```

+### Exporting to Another Project

+If you want to maintain this monitoring tool as a separate repository and reuse
+it across multiple projects, you can package it as a small npm dependency:

+1. Run `npm run build` inside this repository.
+This generates a `dist/` folder
+    with the compiled JavaScript files.
+2. Create a tarball with `npm pack`.
+The command outputs a file like
+    `in-app-monitoring-tool-0.0.0.tgz` in the project root.
+3. In another project, install the tarball directly:

+    ```bash
+    npm install ../path/to/in-app-monitoring-tool-0.0.0.tgz
+    ```

+    (You can also publish the tarball to a private registry and install from
+    there.)
+4. Import the dashboard component from the package:

+    ```tsx
+    import { MonitoringDashboard } from 'in-app-monitoring-tool';
+    ```

+This workflow keeps the monitoring code isolated so you can update it
+independently of your host applications.

 ## Showcase / How it Works

 The tool is self-contained.
 The `MonitoringDashboard` component is the single UI entry point you need to render.
 The `MonitoringService` automatically: